padiketeku/EnvMonMod/EMM-Prac-9-UrbanSprawl.md

   New homes have been developed in the Gungahlin since 2015.
 You are required to compare the Sentinel-1 images in 2015 and 2025 to detect the new homes that have emerged in the last ten years at Gungahlin.

   # Workflow

-Because of the multiplicative nature of speckle noise [1,20], it has been proven to be more effective to use the ratio operator than the difference operator [21,22] as a change-detection metric to compare two SAR temporal images [23,24,25].
+The log ratio method was used to overcome the multiplicative effect of speckle noise.
+Studies have shown that it is more effective to use the image ratio method to identify changegs in SAR images.

 Pont of interest: